Roman-Flossler/Story-Show-Gallery/README.md

 <a href='BigImage3.jpg'></a> (an empty link, no caption)
 ```

 The gallery activates after a user clicks on some hyperlink from the above example.
-But you can also run the gallery by calling SSG.run method.
+But you can also run the gallery by calling **SSG.run method**.
 Example: the body's onload event activates the gallery immediately after a page is loaded:

 ```sh
 <body onload='SSG.run()'>